-If the connected device is also connected to other devices, it may not appear in the Bluetooth utility software or you may not be able to communicate with the device.
+If the connected device is also connected to other devices, it may not appear on the Devices tab in the Bluetooth Devices window or you may not be able to communicate with the device.

 What should I do if I cannot find the Bluetooth device with which I want to communicate?